 Are you licensed?

 Licensure is a requirement for all movers.
 Movers that perform interstate movers should have a US Department of Transportation license, while intrastate movers should have a state license.
-Be sure the mover that you’re hiring has the right kind of license for the type of move taking place.
+Be sure the mover you’re hiring has the right kind of license for the type of move.

 What kind of services do you provide?

 Some movers only transport boxes from here to there.
-Other movers perform a range of services, including packing boxes, storing items and more.
+Other movers perform various services, including packing boxes, storing items, and more.
 Find out what type of services the mover you’re considering provides.
-They may offer more services than you realize, which could help you in your relocation.
+They may offer more services than you realize, which could help you relocate.